Marian Bernaciak: In the anti-communist resistance

 In 1944/45 he was in danger of being arrested by the Soviets and as a result decided to disband his unit and go into hiding.
 He was wanted by the NKVD.
 In March 1945 he recreated his group, mostly out of AK soldiers who were threatened with arrest by the new communist authorities.
 Initially he accepted the command of Armed Forces Delegation for Poland and later, beginning in September, he joined the anti-communist Freedom and Independence (WiN) movement.

 One of his most famous actions took place on April 24, 1945, when Orlik's men attacked and captured the UB office in Puławy, freeing 107 political prisoners (mostly former AK members).
-Another famous engagement took place on the 24th of May, 1945 near Las Stocki, when together with a unit of fifty men under lieutenant Czesław Szlendak ("Maks") Bernaciak won a battle against a force of 680 soldiers (KBW, UB and NKVD) which was equipped with three armored cars.
+Another famous engagement took place on 24 May 1945 near Las Stocki, when together with a unit of fifty men under lieutenant Czesław Szlendak ("Maks") Bernaciak won a battle against a force of 680 soldiers (KBW, UB and NKVD) which was equipped with three armored cars.
 After a fight that lasted a whole day, between 30 and 70 communist soldiers and militia had been killed.
 This was the largest battle fought in the post-World War II period between the forces of the Polish and Soviet governments and anti-communist partisans in Poland.

 In the fall of 1945 he was made the commander of all WiN units operating in the Regional Inspectorate "Puławy".
 During this time he was promoted to the rank of major (according to some sources, captain).
 The anti-communist partisan group led by him, one of the largest in the Lublin region (between 160 and 200 soldiers) carried out many military actions against the communist authorities, the communist secret police (UB), units of Polish People's Army and the Milicja.
 According to released NKVD documents, as well as an investigation by the Polish Institute of National Remembrance in 2006, Bernaciak was considered sufficiently dangerous by the Soviets that they refused to let Polish communists "handle the problem on their own" and insisted on becoming involved themselves.